Xudong-zhang1994/I2P/week1/practice/Task2/Getting Comfortable with Markdown.md

 ## Changes in this version：
 1. The ordinary directory of images was changed to my file.
 2. Some emphases were changed.
+3. Change the size of image to make the whole page looking more convenient.
 ---
 Layout: Title
 # Writing Code